Navigation in Magento Online Stores

-Designers try to bring as much offline experience into online world whenever possible to ensure the ease of use.
-However, when speaking of navigation, the experience in brick-and-mortar store and online store are quite different.
+Designers try to bring as much offline experience into the online world whenever possible to ensure ease of use.
+However, when speaking of navigation, the experience in a brick-and-mortar store and online store are quite different.
 Have you ever noticed how they place the bread section you aim for somewhere at the end of the shop to make you spend more time and buy some other (not necessarily required stuff) on the way?
 It’s not the case with online stores: once a customer feels disoriented — they close the site and go elsewhere.

-Built-in navigation includes the logo linked to the homepage, clickable user account and cart elements, top navigation bar with categories, breadcrumbs, layered navigation, footer navigation and sitemap.
-We have already posted articles about navigation issues and usability tips for navigation in online stores.
+Built-in navigation includes the logo linked to the homepage, clickable user account and cart elements, top navigation bar with categories, breadcrumbs, layered navigation, footer navigation, and sitemap.
+We have already posted an article about navigation issues in online stores.
 This time we will cover the navigation on Magento websites: what’s in the box and how standard Magento functionality may be improved — everything generously spiced with examples from successful online stores.

 Navigation on the category page

-With the LOGO, everything is pretty clear.
+With the logo, everything is pretty clear.
 It’s the north star of any Magento website, the most prominent element that leads you to the home page no matter how deep into a website you’ve gone.

-MY ACCOUNT and MY CART elements are found at the top right of the page.
+My Account and My Cart elements are found at the top right of the page.
 Site visitors can easily access the account links and the shopping cart pages anytime they need it.

 If the category tree gets too big, there are two ways to go: simplify the structure or implement the mega-menu.
 We will never get tired of praising mega-menu because it’s the best way to show your stuff in a very nice and compact way.
 In addition, it allows you to promote your products and include images to attract attention.